All Articles

 How long does it take to go live with referral automation on athenahealth?

 For practices already on Athena, typical go-live timelines are 2-4 weeks.
 That includes API integration with your athenaOne instance, workflow configuration for your specific referral patterns, staff training, and a supervised launch period.
-The timeline is short because athena Marketplace partners build pre-certified integrations against the athena API, so there's no custom development required.

 What happens to referrals that the automation can't process?